Loustoc/jsonFinder/README.md

 # jsonFinder

-(wip) script to search for a specific json key at every level at every level of the provided json file
+(wip) script to search for a specific json key at every level of the provided json file